Tabasco sauce: History

-Rothfeder cited January 26, 1850, letter to the New Orleans Daily Delta newspaper crediting White as having introduced "Tobasco red pepper" (sic) to the southern United States and asserting that the McIlhenny was at least inspired by White's recipe.
-Jean Andrews, in her book "Peppers: The Domesticated Capsicums", goes further to declare—citing United States Circuit Court testimony from 1922—that prior to his death in 1862, "White gave some [pepper] pods, along with his recipe, to his friend Edmund McIlhenny, during a visit to White's Deer Range Plantation."
+Rothfeder cited January 26, 1850, letter to the New Orleans Daily Delta newspaper crediting White as having introduced "Tobasco red pepper" (sic) to the Southern United States and asserting that the McIlhenny was at least inspired by White's recipe.
+Jean Andrews, in her book Peppers: The Domesticated Capsicums, goes further to declare—citing United States Circuit Court testimony from 1922—that prior to his death in 1862, "White gave some [pepper] pods, along with his recipe, to his friend Edmund McIlhenny, during a visit to White's Deer Range Plantation."
 To distribute his, Edmund McIlhenny initially obtained unused cologne bottles from a New Orleans glass supplier.
-On his death in 1890, McIlhenny was succeeded by his eldest son, John Avery McIlhenny, who expanded and modernized the business, but resigned after only a few years in order to join Theodore Roosevelt's 1st US Volunteer Cavalry Regiment, the Rough Riders.
+On his death in 1890, McIlhenny was succeeded by his eldest son, John Avery McIlhenny, who expanded and modernized the business, but resigned after only a few years to join Theodore Roosevelt's 1st US Volunteer Cavalry Regiment, the Rough Riders.
 On John's departure, brother Edward Avery McIlhenny, a self-taught naturalist fresh from an Arctic adventure, assumed control of the company and also focused on expansion and modernization, running the business from 1898 until his death in 1949.
-Walter S. McIlhenny in turn succeeded his uncle Edward Avery McIlhenny, serving as president of McIlhenny Company from 1949 until his death in 1985.
+Walter S. McIlhenny, in turn, succeeded his uncle Edward Avery McIlhenny, serving as president of McIlhenny Company from 1949 until his death in 1985.
 Edward McIlhenny Simmons then ran the company as president and CEO for several years, remaining as board chairman until his death in 2012.
 Paul McIlhenny became company president in 1998 and was chairman until his death in 2013.
-In 2012 McIlhenny cousin Tony Simmons assumed the company's presidency and in June 2019 his cousin Harold Osborn was chosen as the next president and CEO.
+In 2012, McIlhenny cousin Tony Simmons assumed the company's presidency and, in June 2019, his cousin Harold Osborn was chosen as the next president and CEO.
 McIlhenny was one of just a few U.S. companies to have received a royal warrant of appointment that certified the company as a supplier to Queen Elizabeth II.
 McIlhenny was one of the 850 companies around the world that have been officially designated as suppliers to the queen by such warrants.
 The warrant held was "Supplier of Tabasco HM The Queen — Master of the Household — Granted in 2009".
 In 2005, Avery Island was hit hard by Hurricane Rita, and the family constructed a 17 ft-high levee around the low side of the factory and invested in back-up generators.